standardese/standardese/README.md

 They are not labeled in the output.

 Unlike for a *command* text following a *section* is included in the output.
-A *section* is active for the rest of the paragraph, a hard line break or until another special command is ecnountered.
+A *section* is active for the rest of the paragraph, a hard line break or until another special command is encountered.
 Any `brief` sections will be merged together automatically.

 If you don't specify a section for a paragraph, the first paragraph will be implictly `brief`, all others implictly `details`.